 Best Time of Day to Handle Corn Snake

 Corn snakes are nocturnal.
 That means they’re most active during the night.
-However, that doesn’t mean they’re asleep all day.
+However, that doesn’t mean they’re asleep all day, unless they’re brumating.
+Brumation is the reptile-equivalent of hibernation.

 Handle them is when they’re active.
-This is typically after 9 PM.
-However, some corns might get agitated if you try to handle them when they’re most active.
-If so, handle them when they’re tired, for example in the morning.
+This may be after 9 PM.
+However, some corns may get agitated if you try to handle them when they’re most active.
+If so, handle them when they’re tired, such as during the morning.

 Overhandling Corn Snake